 Well you might, once you take a gander at 8 of the worst marketing slogans of all time…

 1) “Pork: the other white meat” – National Pork Producers Council

-Nice try, pork producers!
-Sure pork is one of our very favorite meats, but when “red meat” was getting some bad press back in the late 1980s, the finest minds in the pork industry combined to fund an ill-advised campaign designed to shift pork into the healthier category of “white meat”, where chicken and fish had languished in relative comfort for years.
+Nice try, pig farmers!
+When “red meat” was getting some bad press back in the late 1980s, the finest minds in the pork industry combined to fund an ill-advised campaign designed to shift pork into the healthier category of “white meat”, where chicken and fish had languished in relative comfort for years.
 Just how stupid do they think we are?

 2) “Melts in your mouth, not in your hands” – M&Ms

 Anyone who has ever held an M&M in their hands for more than 6 seconds is well aware that this slogan was never anything more than a gigantic lie.